gdalsanto/flamo/README.md

 ### How to use the library

-We included a few examples in [`./flamo/examples`](https://github.com/gdalsanto/flamo/tree/main/flamo/examples) that take you through library's API.
+We included a few examples in [`./flamo/examples`](https://github.com/gdalsanto/flamo/tree/main/flamo/examples) that take you through the library's API.

-The following example demonstrates how to train a set of Biquad filters to match a target magnitude response.
+The following example demonstrates how to optimize the parameters of Biquad filters to match a target magnitude response.
 This is just a toy example; you can create and optimize much more complex systems by cascading modules either serially or recursively.

 Import modules
 ```ruby